Dysalotosaurus: Ontogeny

 Various specimens of Dysalotosaurus are known, all representing animals that were not yet sexually mature at the time of their deaths.
 Ontogenetic studies demonstrate typical aging trends, such as a lengthening of the snout and relative shrinking of the orbit.
 Differences in dentition as the animals aged also suggest a change from an omnivorous diet early in life to fully herbivorous feeding habits as an adult.
 This switch reflects the general evolutionary trend towards obligate herbivory among iguanodontians and other ornithopods.

 Dysalotosaurus also appears to have had a life expectancy of roughly twenty years and lived in herds of mixed ages.

 Palaeobiology

 Dysalotosaurus was a precocial dinosaur, which experienced sexual maturity at ten years, had an indeterminate growth pattern, and maximum growth rates comparable to a large kangaroo.
+A tibia (SMNS T3) and a fibula (GPIT/RE/5109) of Dysalotosaurus preserve evidence of medullary bone tissue, which are found in modern birds that are laying eggs in reproduction, and in some other non-avian dinosaurs such as Tyrannosaurus rex.

 Palaeopathology

 In 2011 paleontologists Florian Witzmann and Oliver Hampe from the Museum für Naturkunde and colleagues discovered that deformations of some Dysalotosaurus bones were likely caused by a viral infection similar to Paget's disease of bone.
 This is the oldest evidence of viral infection known to science.

 The discovery of a hemivertebra (spinal malformation) in another specimen likely caused scoliosis and other pathologic effects on the animal during its life.
 This malformation occurs in almost every vertebrate clade, though this is the first known evidence of the condition in dinosaurs.